fefe982/DeMangleVC/special_symbols.md

 ``void (__cdecl * `public: static void (__cdecl * D::d_c$initializer$)(void)')(void)``

 The demangled name is actually made up by me.
-The `.asm` output of the compile does not include de demangle name.
+The `.asm` output of the compiler does not have a demangle name.
 And `UndecoratedSymbolNames` cannot handle it.
-The symbol does not follow the rules of the mangling schema, and need special treatment.
+The symbol does not follow the rules of the mangling schema, so special treatment is required.

-It is used to int the `CRT$XCU` section, where dynamic intializer for static variable is strored.
+It is used in the `CRT$XCU` section, where dynamic intializer for static variable is stored.
 These initializers are automatically executed before `main`.
 Check the microsoft documentation for [CRT Initialization](https://docs.microsoft.com/en-us/cpp/c-runtime-library/crt-initialization) for more details.
-It is used as the following asm piece:
+It is used in the following asm piece:

 ```asm
 CRT$XCU	SEGMENT